Musculoskeletal Injury Prevention

 - Follow your worksite’s standard procedure for when unsafe work conditions are identified

-- Make sure the resident is safe and ask for supervisor input on an alternative plan
+- Make sure the patient is safe and ask for supervisor input on an alternative plan

 - Understand your Right to Refuse Unsafe Work (Occupational Health and Safety Regulation).
 Refer to Refusal of Unsafe Work Process — the Occupational Health and Safety Agency for health care in BC.

-- Familiarize yourself with examples of immediate actions and examples of follow up actions
+- Familiarize yourself with examples of immediate actions and follow up actions

 Know my equipment and tasks